Reading-time: 4min + 20min of practice

 Picasso was just the first step.
 Are you ready for more?

-I’m writing part 2, it will be posted next week.
-The short version of it is: grab some simple objects like a banana, banana peel, tree leaf, lemon, stuffed animal, sock or tea bag.
-Every day, pick one, put it in front of you and draw it. 🙂
+Here’s the short version of the next days: grab some simple objects like a banana, banana peel, tree leaf, lemon, stuffed animal, sock or tea bag.
+Every day, pick one, put it in front of you and draw it.

 If you have any questions, leave a comment!
 You can also email me at firstname.lastname@example.org (work email) or email@example.com (personal email).